 What led McDonald’s to make the move to sourcing 100% RSPCA Approved chicken and why do you think it was an important move to make?

-McDonald’s is committed to good animal welfare practices and making thoughtfully sourced food more accessible to Australian consumers.
+McDonald’s is committed to higher animal welfare practices and making thoughtfully sourced food more accessible to Australian consumers.

 More than ever, our customers want to know how their food is produced and where it comes from.